ruancarllo/ruancarllo/README.md

         </a>
       </th>
       <th>
-        <p>Excalibur is an extension for the three-dimensional modeling program called Rhinoceros, which displays a graphical interface for defining object expansion parameters.
+        <p align="left">Excalibur is an extension for the three-dimensional modeling program called Rhinoceros, which displays a graphical interface for defining object expansion parameters.
 This process is based on complex arithmetic progression calculations.</p>
       </th>
     </tr>
   </tbody>